appleseedhq/appleseedhq.github.io/_posts/2016-12-16-appleseed-1-6-0-beta-Released.md

 However, **most of the work for this release has happened under the hood**.
 Here is a partial summary of the code and infrastructure improvements that were achieved in the past few months:

-* We switch the entire shading pipeline of appleseed from double-precision to single-precision floating point.
+* We switched the entire shading pipeline of appleseed from double-precision to single-precision floating point.
 It was simply wasteful to do all the shading calculations in double precision.
 While this switch has no immediate benefit, it paves the way for a faster shading pipeline.
 The geometric pipeline still uses double precision as this provides a clear robustness advantage.

 * We improved our [Travis CI-based continuous build system](https://travis-ci.org/appleseedhq/appleseed) (which builds every single pull request merged into master) by expanding the *build matrix* to both gcc 4.8 and gcc 5.0, both in C++03 and C++11 mode, in preparation to finally switching to C++11 in the next release.